 Looking for a tour of White House?
 If you were unable to book a tour of the White House during your trip, then consider visiting the White House Visitor’s Center at 1450 Pennsylvania Ave.
 NW.
 The visitor center is free and full of information about the home.

 Take our National Mall Tour to learn about the history of this iconic home as well as the stories of our monuments and memorials.

 Looking for a festive place to grab a bite to eat before one of our popular evening tours?
 There are plenty to choose from throughout Washington, D.C.!
-Places like Fado in Chinatown, Ri Ra in Georgetown, The Dubliner in Capitol Hill, and James Hoban’s Irish Restaurant and Bar in Dupont Circle are all great places to grab a bite with a little Irish flair throughout the year.
-Throughout the week you are sure to find a lively staff and Irish music to get you into the Irish spirit!
+Places like Fado in Chinatown, Duffy’s Irish Pub on H St., The Dubliner and Kelly’s Irish Times, both right next door to each other near Union Station, as well as Kirwan’s on the Wharf, a new addition in D.C.’s exciting new waterfront development called The Wharf.
+These are all great places to grab a bite with a little Irish flair throughout the entire year, but the week of St. Patty’s Day, you are sure to find a lively staff and great traditional music to get you into the Irish spirit!

-Held on St. Patrick’s Day, Shamrock Fest boasts itself as “the mother of all St. Patrick’s Day festivals.”
-The event features over 30 different performers.
+Shamrock Fest boasts itself as “the mother of all St. Patrick’s Day festivals.”
+The event usually features over 30 different performers.
 For more information, check out the official website.

-Consider attending one of the many parades happening outside of D.C.
+Consider attending one of the many parades happening in and around D.C. in 2020.
 Here are just a few: